yxlin/yxlin.github.io/_docs/cognitive-model/lba.md

 order: 2
 ---

-This lesson demonstrates a "golem" (McElreath, 2016), the canonical LBA model (Brown & Heathcote, 2008).
+This lesson demonstrates how to control the "golem" (McElreath, 2016), the canonical linear ballistic accumulation (LBA) model (Brown & Heathcote, 2008).
 Please refer to the LBA paper for more details.
-Here I focus on how to use this model in a practical Bayesian MCMC context.
+Here I focused only on how to use this model in a practical Bayesian MCMC context.

 Here I used an imaginary experiment with a design of one binary stimulus factor (S), such as left vs. right motion random dots.
 In a later tutorial, I will fit the model to a real world data set.
-The LBA model presumes one latent matching (M) factor and an observable accumulator factor (R), corresponding responses.
-These two factors are easily to get confused.
+The LBA model presumes one latent matching (M) factor and an observable accumulator factor (R), corresponding to responses.
+For most beginners to learn this model, these two factors are easily to get confused.

 > match.map = list(M = list(left = "LEFT", right = "RIGHT")),